abhi3691/elelctrohomeo/README.md

 This project is a starting point for a Flutter application Desktop

-this is a easy small erp softwaer for Doctors passiont and medicine tracking
+this is a easy small erp softwaer for Doctor's passiont and medicine tracking